kaspermunch/PopulationGenomicsCourse/Exercises/PopulationStructure/README.md

 ![rplot](https://user-images.githubusercontent.com/38723379/53338548-47470580-3904-11e9-8e04-75187b031d96.png)

-**Q.7** How many cluster do you identify in this plot?
+**Q.7** How many clusters do you identify in this plot?
 Does that agree with what was found using PCA?

 In the following part of this exercise you will do both analysis (PCA